 ☐ Column E: Record the amount of money that you haven’t received repayment on.
 Since the IRS requires the loan to be fully worthless, this should be the same amount you wrote in Part 1, Line 1.

 ☐ Along with the form and your tax return, attach a personalized “bad-debt statement” that explains the doubtful account in full.
 This is where you can share documentation about the loan agreement, your contact efforts, and the borrower’s inability to pay.
 Providing screenshots, exported documentation, and emails courtesy of Pigeon will make your case very strong.

 Is it too late to take a bad debt deduction on your tax return?
 If you just realized you can get nonbusiness bad debts written off on your taxable income, know that you usually only have three years to amend a tax return 🤯.
 Check which tax year the loan became worthless to see if you can still claim a write-off for it.

 Bottom line: Turn your bad debt loss into a gain

 Next time you decide to lend money to a friend or family member, make sure you cover all your bases so you can claim a tax write-off if the borrower can’t pay you back.
 Getting a signed loan agreement, charging interest, and sending payment reminders is a good start.

-	We made Pigeon Loans to prepare for situations like this because no one wants to be left with bad debt or a strained friendship 🤝.
+We made Pigeon to prepare for situations like this because no one wants to be left with bad debt or a strained friendship 🤝.

 Want to read more related content?
 Check out some more of our awesome educational pieces below: